 - Functionality Cookies remember user selections and help to avoid redundant decision making during repeat visits.

-- Advertising Cookies remember user choices for the purpose of picking advertisements that are tailored to a user’s profile.
+- Advertising Cookies remember user choices for the purpose of picking advertisements tailored to a user’s profile.
 Collecting data about browsing behavior might be considered intrusive and is not essential to a website’s function.